 Zones are implementation artifacts of a computer security program.
 Zones exist and can be directly observed (e.g., physical boundaries) or determined using network security tools (e.g., network scanning/mapping).
-Zones simplify the administration, communication, and application of computer security measures and provide the building blocks for DiD when arranged within a DCSA.
-DiD is a security concept where multiple independent and redundant defensive layers are created to delay the attacker, deter them from attacking, increase the probability of detection, and support effective response.
-Zones are established such that systems that are assigned within the same zone maintain trust relations with each other.
-All systems within a zone are assigned to a single level based on the most significant function performed by systems within the zone and consequently the same computer security requirements are applied to all systems within a zone.
+Zones simplify the administration, communication, and application of computer security measures and provide the building blocks for Defense-in-Depth (DiD) when arranged within a Defensive Computer Security Architecture (DCSA).
+Zones establish and maintain trust relationships between systems that are located within the same zone.
+Each zone is assigned a single computer security level due to inherent properties of the systems or their connections to other systems and consequently the same computer security requirements are applied to all systems within a zone.
+Security zones.
 Zones involve internal networks, network perimeter security, and physical security.
 Segmentation and isolation of networks provides key network locations at which network intrusion detection measures can be installed.
 Some reasons for separating systems into zones may be:

-1. Preservation of trusted communication.
-2. Different organizational responsibilities, for example: Information Technology department vs. medical staff vs. physical security staff.
-3. Separation, for example: different zones for redundant systems.
-4. Existing zones for other purposes, for example: utilizing an existing administrative or communication zone.
+1. Maintain trusted communications.
+2. Different organizational responsibilities; for example, Information Technology department vs. medical staff vs. physical security staff.
+3. Separation; for example, different zones for redundant systems.
+4. Existing zones for other purposes; for example, utilizing an existing administrative or communication zone.

-It is important to note that typically each zone forms an internal "trusted" area where communications between systems within the same zone do not require cyber security measures.
-This implies no need for communication decoupling devices such as a firewall or any other isolation type device within the zone.
+It is important to note typically each zone forms an internal "trusted" area where communications between systems within the same zone do not require cyber security measures.
+This implies no need for communication de-coupling devices such as a firewall or any other isolation type device within the zone.
 However, communications between zones, assigned to different security levels have different protection requirements and therefore have different levels of trust.
 This will require cyber security measures to protect against malicious attacks originating from less trusted zones.
-Some of these measures may be implemented at the zone boundaries or within the zone.
+Some of these measures may be implemented at the zone boundaries or within the computer security zone.